johnamdickson/portfolio-project-3/README.md

 - **CSS3**: minor use when applying styling to app view.<br>

 ### Frameworks, Libraries & Programs Used
-- **gspread**: used to complete CRUD actions on Google Sheets.
-- **Credentials**: imported from google.oauth.serivice_account to enable access to Google Sheets.
 - **termcolor**: used to apply foreground and background colors to terminal text.
 - **datetime**: from the standard library, used to perform operations on date and time objects and strings.
 - **numpy**: used to create a range of floats due to python range only returning a range of integers.